 There is a ban on exporting hazardous waste from OECD countries to non-OECD countries, due to their lack of waste treatment capacity.
 Where illegal shipments of waste take place, it is typically due to material, often hazardous, being sent to another EU country or to a developing country in order to save money on proper treatment.

-For a clear description of the recent data and some historic trends, see a Statistics Explained article on Waste Shipments.
-Some of the key themes are summarised below.
+For more information on recent data and some historic trends, see a Statistics Explained article on Waste Shipments.